Ruhul Kabir Rizvi: Career

-Rizvi was elected BNP's senior joint secretary general on 19 March 2016.
+At the BNP's sixth national council on 19 March 2016, Rizvi was elected Senior Joint Secretary General of the party.
 In December 2024 during widespread of boycott India campaign, Rizvi protested against India's aggression by burning his wife's Indian sari.
 He called for boycotting Indian products and encouraging the use of domestic products.

-Later he made controversial statements suggesting that Bihar, West Bengal, and Odisha should join Bangladesh as states and called for a boycott of Indian products.
+Later that year he made controversial statements suggesting that Bihar, West Bengal, and Odisha should join Bangladesh as states and called for a boycott of Indian products.
+He was appointed as the member secretary of the BNP's election management committee for the 2026 national parliamentary elections.
+On 15 August 2026, he became a member of the National Standing Committee, the highest policy-making forum of the Bangladesh Nationalist Party (BNP).